-4 Profit on ordinary activities before taxation
+4 Profit before taxation

 There were no employees other than the directors during the current year and preceding year.
-No director received any remuneration for services to the Company during the year (2018: £nil).
+No director received any remuneration for services to the Company during the year (2019: £nil).

-Auditor's remuneration for audit services for the year has been borne by a fellow group undertaking (2018: same).
-No remuneration has been paid in relation to non-audit services (2018: £nil).
+Auditor's remuneration for audit services for the year has been borne by a fellow group undertaking (2019: same).
+No remuneration has been paid in relation to non-audit services (2019: £nil).